 - Rewrite a magazine article that got rejected..

 - Update an old blog post you wrote with new statistics or scientific insights.

-Make notes.
 Write in point form: no complete sentences, no fully developed paragraphs, no logically formed arguments; at least not yet.
 Those things will come in time.
 For now, write by hand.
 Turn your steno pad sideways.
 Use every inch of the page.
 Write words in big block type, pushing outside the ruled lines of your paper.
-Use arrows, stars, circles, check marks, smiley faces – whatever you like – to highlight new ideas or make connections between apparently random thoughts.
+Use arrows, stars, circles, checkmarks, smiley faces—whatever you like—to highlight new ideas or make connections between apparently random thoughts.

 Jotting down notes is a lean form of writing that cuts out the wordy mumbo-jumbo standing between you and your creative ideas.
 Let go of the myth that everything you write has to be a fully formed thought in order for it to count as “real writing.”
 Sometimes twenty pages of handwritten notes can be far more valuable than those 200 words you painstakingly squeezed out just to spite your Inner Critic.
 Not everything about writing has to be a struggle.

-Do some topical research on the internet.
 Remember the good old days when we actually had to get dressed to go out and research a topic?
 You don’t need vast amounts of creative energy to start gathering source material for your next article or blog post.
-In 30 minutes or less you can do some Google research.
+In 30 minutes or less, you can do some Google research.
 (Don’t forget Bing and some of the other search engines.)